Ricky Williams sits cross-legged on a comfortable pillow. Above him a sky full of stars, he calculates existence…

 “One of the biggest issues, to me, was people not willing to share their stories and share their experiences using cannabis.
 I was in a position to change that, so I called Kyle back and said, Yeah, I’ll go to Arizona and speak.”

 On a panel, Williams found sharing his experiences with cannabis cathartic.
 He enjoyed talking about his journey.
 More conferences followed and at these events Williams was exposed to the cannabis market.
 He found few products that mixed herbs and cannabis.
 Books from the early 1900s touted herbal cannabis remedies and he had read of core formulas in India based around cannabis, but this history wasn’t represented in available products.
 Williams sought to fill this gap with a line of products that marry ancient herbal formulas and cannabis.
 The initial launch of Real Wellness includes a vape for headaches, oils for sleep, and a topical for arthritis, sprains, strains, and flexibility.
-Their Maintenance and Repair Salve and Optimize Tonic are CBD-dominant.
+Their Maintenance and Repair Salve and Optimize Tonic only contain CBD.
 The Serenity Tonic and vapes contain more THC.
 On the herbal front, the products contain mixes of arnica, lavender, and turmeric.

 “The idea is to create medicinal products that can give people an alternative to pharmaceuticals,” Williams said.
 “There’s been such a stigma on cannabis for so long, and CBD is this middle ground where people are comfortable taking cannabis, maybe helping people see what we’ve been taught isn’t 100% true.”

 But the story is bigger than CBD.
 Williams believes isolating CBD misses the larger point of herbal therapy.